 - Users interfaces patches: add UI functions to your effects

-When you are satisfied with your effect, you should simply publish on Meta Spark Hub which is the platform to manage and analyse all your filters.
+When you are satisfied with your effect, don't forget to save your file.
+Then, you will simply have to publish on Meta Spark Hub which is the platform to manage and analyse all your Instagram filters.
 All you have to do is log in with your Facebook account details and follow the instructions on the platform.
 Here are the details of the steps.

 To do this, check that you have link your Instagram account to a Facebook account.
 If this is not the case, here is how to do it: